Gold Vs Platinum Comparison Chart – Jewellery Metals Guide by Mark Solomon Jewellers.

 So if these two metals look the same, why do we offer you both?

-Truth is, both metals have their advantages and drawbacks, and the preferable one often depends on what you perceive to be best for your engagement ring.
+The truth is, both metals have their advantages and drawbacks, and the preferred one often depends on what you perceive to be best for your engagement ring.

 Why platinum?

-Thanks to the difference in density, an engagement ring made according to the exact same dimensions, would weigh approximately 43% more in platinum than it would in 18ct white gold and about 90% more than in would in 9ct white gold.
+Thanks to the difference in density, an engagement ring made according to the same dimensions would weigh approximately 43% more in platinum than it would in 18ct white gold and about 90% more than it would in 9ct white gold.
 This being said, a very dainty ring made in platinum would keep its shape better than it would in either variety of white gold.

 Why white gold?

-Besides being a more comfortable weight in some ring designs, gold is more affordable than platinum due to three reasons.
-Firstly, the gold we use has a lower price per gram despite what the international gold and platinum standards may be.
+Besides being a more comfortable weight in some ring designs, gold is more affordable than platinum for three reasons.
+Firstly, the gold we use has a lower price per gram than the international gold and platinum standards.
 This is due to the lower metal purity of 18ct or 9ct gold compared to platinum.
-Secondly you need fewer grams thanks to the density difference (remember) and thirdly, gold is much easier to manufacture in, keeping the labour costs down.
+Secondly, you need fewer grams thanks to the density difference (remember) and thirdly, gold is much easier to manufacture in, keeping the labour costs down.

-At Mark Solomon Jewellers we offer the highest commitment to quality and workmanship, as well as the most competitive diamond prices South Africa has to offer.
-Contact us about discussing your custom made diamond engagement ring today.
+At Mark Solomon Jewellers, we offer the highest commitment to quality and workmanship, as well as the most competitive diamond prices South Africa has to offer.
+Contact us to discuss your custom-made diamond engagement ring today.